Home > Frequently Asked Questions

 You must use a standard Web browser such as Firefox, Chrome, Safari, or Microsoft Internet Explorer.
 You must enable cookies and Java to access most courses.

-What if my course isn't listed in Blackboard?
+What if my course isn't listed in Canvas?

 May I use computers on any NOVA college campus?